-General Tourism is a Permitted on UK Family, Tourist Visit Visa
+General Tourism is a Permitted Activity

 For visit visa applications as a tourist, the applicants are not required to provide an itinerary.
 However, usually, an applicant may provide some details of his/her stay in the UK on the application form.
 Moreover, at the border, the visitor/tourist may expect to be questioned about his/her planned activities in the UK.

 Prohibited Work and Business Activities on UK Visitor Visa

 The information provided by an applicant relating to the purpose of visit/activities to be undertaken are scrutinised so as to ensure that these do to prohibited work under V4.5 (unless these activities are allowed under the permitted activities in Appendices 3, 4 or 5 of the Immigration Rules):

 - taking either full time or part time employment in the United Kingdom;

 - doing/undertaking work for any organisation or business in the United Kingdom;

 - establishing/running a business as a self-employed person;